This article was rewritten on January 20, 2025.

 If your text has 300+ words, Yoast will give you a green light.
 This is based on the premise that longer content ranks better.
 If you search ‘ideal content length for SEO’, you’ll find lots of articles that state anywhere from 1200-1900 words will rank best.

-Here’s the thing: content length should come from the topic and intent of the page, not from an SEO blog.
+Here’s the thing: content length should come from the topic and intent of the page, not from what we think Google wants.

-If you’re writing a thorough how-to guide, like my post on ‘How To Pick The Best Social Media Platform For Your Business’, then yes.
-You definitely want to get into it and give the reader as much information as possible.
+If you’re writing a thorough how-to guide, then yes, you definitely want to get into it and give the reader as much information as possible.
 But if it’s a standard web page, 300 words might be way too much.
-A Contact page should quickly serve up an address, phone, email, or contact form.
+Write to suit the topic and what will deliver value.
+No more, no less.

 Links are one of the few SEO practices that has stood the test of time.

 Outbound links don’t directly impact your SEO.
 What they do is point to other sources that search engines will crawl, which adds another layer of understanding about your content.
-They’re like the many bibliographies you had to create in school – they tell your reader and Google that you can back up your facts from legit sources, like this:
+They’re like the many bibliographies you had to create in school – they tell your reader and Google that you can back up your facts from legit sources.

 Internal links are about content relationships.
-Menu links and contextual links (linking from one page to another relevant one) help search engines understand both your content and your site structure.
+Menu links and contextual links (linking from one page to another relevant one within your own site) help search engines understand both your content and your site structure.
+The number and quality of internal links pointing to a page or post are ranking factors.

 Internal linking also prevents orphaned content – pages and posts with no links pointing to them from anywhere on your site.
-More links to content tend to indicate quality and relevance, while few or no links tell Google it’s less important.
+More links to a piece of content tend to indicate its quality and relevance, while few or no links tell Google it’s less important.

-This is because ALT text is what a screen reader would narrate to a person with vision impairment.
-ALT text is for accessibility.
+Alt text is what a screen reader or other assistive technology would narrate to a person with vision impairment.

-Use the ALT text to explain the image and its context.
-If the keywords fit, that’s great – but don’t put them there to get a green light.
+Use the alt text to explain the image and its context.
+If the keywords fit, that’s great – but don’t put them there just to get a green light.

 The Yoast Social Tab

-With the free version of Yoast, the social media tab lets you add custom titles, meta descriptions, and images to appear when your content is shared on Facebook or Twitter.
+With the free version of Yoast, the social media tab lets you add custom titles, meta descriptions, and images to appear when your content is shared on social media.
+Most social channels are grouped together, but there are different settings for Twitter/X, because the ideal image dimensions for X are different.

 This is technically part of your content optimization, because you want to earn clicks and shares on social media as well as from search results to improve your brand awareness.
 A shorter description with a clear CTA, or a social-friendly title, could improve your click-through rate.

-Optimizing images in this case is simply about correctly sizing them for each platform.
+Optimizing images in this case is mostly about correctly sizing them for each platform.
 Yoast Premium will show you an image preview to ensure you got it right, but it’s easy to just bookmark a social media image size guide and configure custom social sharing images using the free version.
+If you’re taking the time to set a custom social image, we recommend making it look clickable/tappable with an enticing CTA.

 Don’t forget that Tweets can rank for searches and be displayed in search results, and your social media profiles do play a part in your SEO as far as your business name, details, and reviews!
 Learn more about social media SEO.